On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: The de Laval Nozzle Analogy

 Indeed, if \(\mathcal{A} = \mathcal{A}(r)\) is the cross-sectional area of the \textit{effective de Laval nozzle} associated with Parker’s solar wind model, equation (4) leads to

 On using the boundary condition at the surface of the sun, given by \(r = r_0\),

 equation (6) gives,

-(8) suggests a recipe to \textit{renormalize}\footnote{The renormalization concept is standard practice in many-body physics.
+(8) suggests a viable recipe to incorporate the solar gravity geometrically by renormalizing\footnote{The renormalization concept is standard practice in many-body physics.
 One example concerns \textit{Coulomb interactions} in a plasma.
-A test charge is introduced in a plasma \textit{polarizes} it and acquires a \textit{shielding} cloud.
+A test charge introduced in a plasma \textit{polarizes} it and acquires a \textit{shielding} cloud.
 It then becomes electrically invisible outside the cloud, and behaves like a neutral particle.
-So, the dielectric effects of a test charge may be transformed away \textit{via} the electrostatic \textit{shielding} process (Bellan \cite{ref20}), which constitutes a renormalization of Coulomb interactions in a plasma.} the actual wind channel cross-sectional area \( A(r) \) by incorporating the solar gravity geometrically \textit{via} a multiplicative correction factor to yield the effective de Laval nozzle cross-sectional area \( \mathcal{A}(r) \).
+So, the dielectric effects of a test charge may be transformed away \textit{via} the electrostatic \textit{shielding} process (Bellan \cite{ref20}), which constitutes a renormalization of Coulomb interactions in a plasma.
+On the other hand, in the context of turbulence dynamics in fluids, the accuracy of the perturbative expressions is improved by using a renormalization of the latter via a procedure called the \tit{direct interaction approximation} (DIA) (Kraichnan \cite{Kraichnan26}, see Shivamoggi and Tuovila \cite{Shivamoggi27} for mathematical insights into the DIA).} the actual wind channel cross-sectional area \textit{via} a multiplicative correction factor to yield the effective de Laval nozzle cross-sectional area \( \mathcal{A}(r) \).
 On the other hand, equation (6) may be viewed as an \textit{ansatz} to effectively excise solar gravity out of Parker’s hydrodynamic solar wind model \cite{ref10}.

 It may be noted that far away from the sun, (8) yields,